*Updated: August 4, 2022

 3. Get to Know Tools and Apps

 I could not survive on Instagram without photo editing tools, some fun swag apps to make cute quote designs, and of course, video editing.
-A new feature to Instagram is called Boomerang, and it’s worth exploring so you can see how that works.
 People love pretty images, and people love clean images.
 Show them off and scrap the crummy ones.

 2. Stay Away From Buying Followers

-These accounts are fake, they will end up being deleted when TPTB of Instagram find them, and you’ll be out a few bucks or more.
+These accounts are fake, they will end up being deleted when the powers that be of Instagram find them, and you’ll be out a few bucks or more.
 Plus, the brands look at engagement.
 500 followers you’ve purchased mean nothing if they are mute.
-Stay tuned for influencer marketing to take over….it’s coming.
+The goal is to build a community of engaged and connected followers, and there’s no shortcut to making that happen.

 1. Ask for Engagement from Existing Followers

 This technique is often forgotten or perhaps overlooked, but often used on Facebook.
+Don’t forget to include a call to action!
 Folks will say “like if you agree” or “tag your friends if this made you smile.”
 Ask your users in the Instagram description to engage with the image.
 Don’t be spammy nor use this as a frequent technique; mix it up and keep it fresh.
 Most of all, keep it real.